 Martin Raz (Marty) has been involved in the publishing industry since 1989, when he joined Don Jacobson’s first publishing venture, Questar Publishers, in Sisters, Oregon.

 When not sitting in front of a computer, Marty dabbles with cooking, pretends to garden his sixty-year-old Nectar berry vines, and enjoys watching basketball, especially the Portland Trail Blazers.
-A life-long Oregonian, he loves living in the Pacific Northwest, despite its soggy days, with his wife Keri Jo, as together they cheer for their two older children navigating the collegiate waters, and high school son Davis.
+A life-long Oregonian, he loves living in the Pacific Northwest, despite its soggy days, with his wife Keri Jo, as together they cheer for their two older children navigating the collegiate waters, as well as their lone high school son.